ankita-thakur18488/AP-Experiment-6/README.md

 1. Depth-First Search (DFS)
 - Explores as deep as possible before backtracking.

-Preorder (Root → Left → Right)
-Used for copying a tree.
+- Preorder (Root → Left → Right): Used for copying a tree.

-Inorder (Left → Root → Right)
-Used in Binary Search Trees (BSTs) to retrieve sorted values.
+- Inorder (Left → Root → Right): Used in Binary Search Trees (BSTs) to retrieve sorted values.

-Postorder (Left → Right → Root)
-Used for deleting trees (deletes child nodes before the parent).
+- Postorder (Left → Right → Root): Used for deleting trees (deletes child nodes before the parent).

 2. Breadth-First Search (BFS)
 - Also called Level Order Traversal.